trevans24/modeling-tunr/readme.md

 - Sprint 1: User can CRUD managers
   - As of now, the only route that works for managers is `index`.
 Go to `/managers` in your browser to check it out!
 Now, build out the rest of the CRUD functionality, using the CRUDable `artists` as an inspiration.
-  - Fill out your front end controllers for `js/controllers/manager.js`, using `js/controllers/artist.js` as a model.
+	  - Fill out your front-end routes in `js/config.js`, using the artists routes as a model.
 For now, it is okay to show plain HTML with no variables.
+	  - Create simple front-end templates in `public/templates/managers`, using the artists templates and the managers `index.html` as models.
+	  - Fill out your front-end controllers for `public/js/controllers/manager.js`, using `public/js/controllers/artist.js` as a model.
-  - Create managers routes in your `routes.js` file, following the same format as artists.
+	  - Create managers back-end routes in your `routes.js` file, following the same format as artists.
 For now, these can just send "Hello World" responses.
-  - Create `managers.js` in your `controllers` folder and give it all the functions you already have for artists.
+	  - Create `managers.js` in your back-end `controllers` folder and give it all the functions you already have for artists.
 Link this up to your `routes.js` file.
 	  - Finish the `Manager` model for your database.
 Give them the attributes `name`, `email`, `office_number`, and `cell_phone_number` all type `String`.
 	  - Test out all your routes to make sure `manager` has the same functionality as `artist`.

 >**Hint:** If you see an error saying that the relation "managers" does not exist, you should probably run `dbSetup.js` again.

 - Sprint 2: User can CRUD songs
-  - Same as above, create `songs` controllers and templates for the front end.
+  - Same as above, create `songs` routes and templates for the front end.
+  - Same as above, create `songs` templates for the front end.
+  - Same as above, create `songs` controllers for the front end.
   - Same as above, create `songs` routes for the back end.
   - Same as above, create `songs` controllers for the back end.
   - Same as above, give the `Song` model attributes `title`, `duration`, `date_of_release`, and `album_title`.